-- Informal action (section 6) will be used to resolve matters of minor misconduct, if appropriate. - Where an employee resigns during the course of a disciplinary investigation, the investigation may still take place and the alleged misconduct referred to a professional body where relevant and appropriate, eg the Law Society of Scotland or other regulatory bodies. - Where unsatisfactory conduct is found to be a result of ill health, or poor performance from a lack of ability, skill and/or experience then this should be dealt with through the SSSC's Maximising Attendance Policy or Capability Policy and Procedure. - Any outcome of the formal discipline procedure will be proportionate to the allegation and will take into account any mitigating circumstances.
+- All parties must treat any information communicated to them in connection with an investigation or disciplinary matter as confidential.
+Involvement and awareness of the cases being dealt with under this procedure will be restricted appropriately. - No disciplinary action will be taken without a full investigation being carried out and a formal disciplinary hearing being held.
+To make sure all cases are dealt with fairly and impartially, different parties will carry out the investigation and any subsequent - Where matters of governance are evident, appropriate advice will be sought from the Legal and Corporate Governance. - Where an employee resigns during the course of a disciplinary investigation, the investigation may still take place and the alleged misconduct referred to a professional body where relevant and appropriate, eg the Law Society of Scotland or other regulatory bodies. - Where unsatisfactory conduct is found to be a result of ill health, or poor performance from a lack of ability, skill and/or experience then this should be dealt with through the SSSC's Maximising Attendance Policy or Capability Policy and Procedure. - Any outcome of the formal discipline procedure will be proportionate to the allegation and will take into account any mitigating circumstances.